lammps/lammps/doc/src/compute_local_comp_atom.rst

 .. versionadded:: 24May2023

-Define a computation that calculates the local composition of atom types for a central atom based on its neighbors inside a spherical cutoff.
-For a simulation with :math:`N` atom types and an atom with :math:`M` neighbors within the cutoff, the fraction of each atom type is counted and divided by the total number of atoms in the sphere, including the central atom (:math:`M+1`).
-The sum of all fractions will always add to one.
+Define a computation that calculates a local composition vector for each atom.
+For a central atom with :math:`M` neighbors within the neighbor cutoff sphere, composition is defined as the number of atoms of a given type (including the central atom) divided by (:math:`M+1`).
+For a given central atom, the sum of all compositions equals one.

 .. note::